-Then, at their convenience, they will share chapters for their students.
+Then, at their convenience, they will share chapters with their students.
 Students, on the other hand, can download chapters or entire books at home.
-This eliminates the need to take notes and missing a part of the lecture because of an illness.
-They can also study on their computers, smart devices, or even print them and study the old-fashioned way.
+This eliminates the need to take notes and miss a part of the lecture because of an illness.
+They can also study on their computers, or smart devices, or even print them and study the old-fashioned way.
 Also, they no longer need to buy and carry books or notebooks to school.
 Their backs are thankful, that’s for sure.
-Some students carry their laptops or smart devices and take notes typing on the keyboard or using a Stylus Pen for a touch screen.
+Some students carry their laptops or smart devices and take notes by typing on the keyboard or using a Stylus Pen on a touch screen.

 We mentioned the trouble of a student being less advanced than their classmates as far as learning.
 The opposite could be true – someone is far more advanced than their peers and was held back by the old educational system.
 Well, with modern technology, both types of this all the freedom he or she needs.
 Professors are just an e-mail, call, or video call away (at reasonable hours, of course).
 They are ready to provide all of the extra tools, resources, utilities, and answers to questions the students need.
 This creates a bond between the two groups, and makes learning more fun, interactive, less reluctant to feel “stupid” when they ask a question, and ultimately, better-educated students.

 Better grading system